josephluck/internote/services/README.md

 #### Receiving email

 Although Internote does not support replies on emails sent to users, an S3 bucket is set up to receive e-mails.

-## Environment variables

-There are multiple ways that environment varaibles are injected in to the Internote services.

-#### Non sensitive variables

-Non-sensitive environment variables such as the "stage" (production or development), the AWS region etc are stored as environment variables in the Serverless framework configuration files in the codebase.
-These are commited to source control.

-#### Sensitive variables

-Sensitive variables (such as private API keys) are stored in AWS Parameter Store and are referenced inside the Serverless framework configuration files in the codebase.
-These variables are not commited to source control.